HMS Starling (U66): Post-war service

-In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+In 1953, she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

-During her last year in commission, she visited the Norwegian fjords and the U-boat base at Kiel.
-Her final voyage was a call at Bootle Liverpool to attend a farewell celebration provided by the local authority and Captain Walker's widow took passage on the final sailing from Bootle to Portsmouth where she paid off.
+In 1956, her last year in commission, she visited the Norwegian fjords and the U-boat base at Kiel.
+Her final voyage was a call at Bootle, Liverpool, to attend a farewell celebration provided by the local authorities, and Captain Walker's widow took passage on the final sailing from Bootle to Portsmouth, where Starling paid off.